 Mipac's state-of-the-art continuous wireless cell monitoring system, CellView, is in demand with a second major order recently delivered to a nickel electrowinning plant in Canada.

 The CAD$460,000 order from a global EPCM consultancy is for the installation of a system of 272 voltage and temperature monitors.

-"This order is significant because it is the first time it will be used in a nickel electrowinning application, the order comes from a major EPCM provider and the end user is one of the world's leading mining and mineral processing companies," Tony Mathison, CellView developer, said.
+"This order is significant because it is the first time it will be used in a nickel electrowinning application, the order comes from a major EPCM provider and the end user is one of the world's leading mining and mineral processing companies," Tony Mathison, CellView developer and Mipac Director, said.